Expert Advice

 • Payment for the decking permit and review fees

-Once the above information and payment have been submitted, it can take several weeks to get everything approved so be sure to account for this process in your project timeline.
+Once the above information and payment have been submitted, it can take several weeks to get everything approved, so be sure to account for this process in your project timeline.

 How to Draw Deck Plans for a Deck Permit

-When drawing deck plans for permit, it’s imperative to include certain details to show a comprehensive overview of the project.
+When drawing deck plans for permits, it’s imperative to include certain details to show a comprehensive overview of the project.
 The most effective deck plans for building permits clearly show that the finished deck will be compliant with local building codes and zoning regulations.
 A complete set of deck building plans will include two elements – site plans and elevation plans.

 Site Plans